Table of Contents

 - Based on presence or absence of a membrane-bound nucleus and other organelles, cells are classified as eukaryotic or prokaryotic.

-- A typical eukaryotic cell has a cell membrane, nucleus, and cytoplasm.
+- A typical eukaryotic cell consists of a plasma membrane, cytoplasm and a well-defined nucleus.

-- Plant cells have a cell wall outside the cell membrane.
+- Plant cells possess an additional rigid cell wall outside the plasma membrane.

-- The plasma membrane is selectively permeable and helps transport molecules.
+- The plasma membrane is selectively permeable and regulates the movement of substances into and out of the cell.

 - The endomembrane system includes ER, Golgi complex, lysosomes, and vacuoles.

-- Centrosome and centriole form the basal body of cilia and flagella for locomotion.
+- Centrioles form the basal bodies of cilia and flagella for locomotion.

 - In animal cells, centrioles also form the spindle apparatus during cell division.

-- Nucleus contains nucleoli and chromatin network, controls organelle activities, and plays a role in heredity.
+- Nucleus contains nucleoli and a chromatin network.

 - ER helps in transporting substances and synthesizing proteins, lipoproteins, and glycogen.

-- The Golgi body is a membranous organelle with flattened sacs, packing and transporting cell secretions.
+- The Golgi apparatus is a membranous organelle composed of flattened sacs.

-- Plastids are pigment-containing organelles in plant cells.
+- Plastids are pigment-containing organelles found in plant cells.

-- Chloroplasts in plant cells trap light energy for photosynthesis; grana are the site of light reactions, and stroma is the site of dark reactions.
+- Grana are the sites of light reactions, while the stroma is the site of dark reactions.

-- The nucleus is enclosed by a nuclear envelope with nuclear pores, containing nucleoplasm and chromatin material.
+- The nucleus is enclosed by a double-layered nuclear envelope with nuclear pores.

-- The cell is the structural and functional unit of life.
+- Thus, the cell is the basic structural and functional unit of life.